nmcl/scratch/excelsior/README.md

-Various examples to try out Excelsior.
+Various examples to try out Excelsior JET.
 Don't look here for much structure of refactoring - it's quick and dirty!

-Note, pretty much frozen now in preference to Graal efforts.
+Note, pretty much frozen now in preference to GraalVM efforts.

 ----